 Patients who deteriorate and require unplanned transfers to the ICU have worse outcomes.
-In an effort to mitigate the number of unplanned transfers, the Early Detection of Impending Physiologic Deterioration (EDIP2) score was developed to predict the likelihood a patient will 'crash' and require ICU care.
-The sentiment behind this model was that physicians could act proactively based on this score and possibly admit patients to the ICU before their risk of adverse outcomes increases.
-In this work, we use empirical and simulation models to estimate the impact of proactive admissions based on the EDIP2 score on individual patients, as well as on the collective patients within the hospital.
+In an effort to mitigate the number of unplanned transfers, the EDIP2 score was developed to predict the likelihood a patient will 'crash' and require ICU care.
+In this work, we empirically estimate the impact of ICU admissions on patient outcomes for patients with varying severity, as measured by the EDIP2.
 Using a high fidelity simulation model, we find that proactively transferring the most severe patients could reduce mortality rates without sacrificing other patient outcomes; however, proactively transferring too many patients could result in high ICU congestion so that patients are more likely to be demand-driven discharged and/or require ICU readmission.
 While some gains can be achieved by allowing for more complex transfer policies, such as those where the severity of patients to proactively transfer depends on the number of ICU beds available, we find the difference in outcomes to be minimal.
 Thus, it may be more reasonable to focus on using simple threshold policies which are desirable for practical implementation.

 Our simulation model has been calibrated from our empirical findings and our extensive dataset.
 Certainly, the insights generated from the simulation study are highly dependent on the reliability of our empirical results and the fidelity of the data.
 As we are using a very large data set from multiple hospitals and because we make a number of important design choices to increase the reliability and robustness of our empirical analysis, we believe the risks of misspecification are small.
-While we have run a number of sensitivity analyses to test the robustness of our results, we must acknowledge that if there are other first order dynamics that we failed to account for, this could raise questions as to the validity of our simulation results.
+While we have run a number of sensitivity analyses to test the robustness of our results, we must acknowledge that if there are other first order dynamics that we fail to account for, this could raise questions as to the validity of our simulation results.

 Our empirical strategy relies on two study design decisions.
-First, we restrict our analysis to the night-time EDIP2 decision epoch in order to strengthen the instrument and reduce the potential biases introduced by unobserved confounders.
+First, we restrict our analysis to the nighttime EDIP2 decision epoch in order to strengthen the instrument and reduce the potential biases introduced by unobserved confounders.
 Second, we utilize a matching approach to reduce model dependency in order to enhance the robustness of our estimates.
 While these decisions can alter the study sample, this is done in a careful manner in which to increase the reliability of our estimates.
 Such approaches may be beneficial in other healthcare settings where causal inference is challenging due to weak instruments.
 While our design choices have improved the reliability of our estimation results, this is fundamentally true only for the final study cohort.
 While we believe that the qualitative results likely generalize to the full population, more work is necessary to confirm whether this is indeed the case.